Huotes/CommitMaker/README.md

 There?s an order to the universe: space, time, Chuck Norris....
 Just kidding, Chuck Norris is first.

 Contrary to popular belief, there is indeed enough Chuck Norris to go around.

+3 Database SQL walked into a NoSQL bar.
+A little while later they walked out, because they couldn't find a table.